Gromov-Witten/Hurwitz wall-crossing: Master space

+since all other blow-ups would introduce either unstable rational bridges or rational tails of wrong degree contradicting the $\epsilon_0$-pre-admissibility of $\eta$.
+Moreover, again by the $\epsilon_0$-pre-admissibility of $\eta$, the projections

 are given by contraction of degree-$d_0$ rational tails or rational components which do not satisfy $\epsilon_0$-pre-admissibility.
-These are exactly the operations described in \textit{Steps 1,2,3} of the proof.
-Uniqueness of of maps follows from seperatedness of the moduli space of maps to a fixed target.
+These are exactly the operations described in \textit{Steps 1,2,3} of the proof, implying that $(C,P)$ must be one of the families constructed previously.
+Uniqueness of maps follows from the seperatedness of the moduli space of maps to a fixed target.
 Hence we obtain that

 for some $\underline{\alpha}=(\alpha_1,\dots, \alpha_\ell)\in \BQ_{\geq 0}^\ell$, where $\underline{\alpha}$ is determined by the singularity types of $\eta$ at points $p_i$.